Rick Scott: Personal life

 On April 20, 1972, Scott, then aged 19, married his high school sweetheart, Frances Annette Holland (born May 11, 1952), who was also 19 years old.
 The couple has two daughters and six grandsons.
 They live in Naples, Florida, and are founding members of Naples Community Church.

 Swatting

 Scott was swatted in December as part of the 2023 swatting of American politicians.
+His residence was the target of another swatting attempt in November 2025, though he was not home at the time of the incident.